Appraisal · Primary Practice

 I prepare reports following the standards and methodology of the International Society of Appraisers (ISA) and the Uniform Standards of Professional Appraisal Practice (USPAP).
 Every assignment begins with its intended use, such as insurance, estate, donation, or sale, and the corresponding value type is documented transparently.

 Comparable market evidence is drawn from auction records, primary-market sales, and gallery transactions where corroborated.
+Much of the contemporary work I appraise, particularly by living artists of the Asian diaspora, carries little or no auction history; its market lives in gallery sales and art fairs, which I follow directly as a working gallerist.
 Provenance is verified to the extent the documentary record permits; conservation concerns are flagged and addressed in plain language.

 The Process